ui/stamps-api-docs/source/customer_api.rst

 token       Yes         Authentication string user_email  Yes         A string indicating user's
                         email address to be queried
+merchant    No          Integer indicating merchant ID to use
 =========== =========== =========================

 Example of API call request using cURL